 Yes.
 You can specify when you file your claim for Social Security benefits that you want federal income taxes withheld from the payments.

-If you’re already getting benefits and then later decide to start withholding, you’ll need to fll in a voluntary withholding request, also known as Internal Revenue Service Form W-4V, and submit it by mail or in person to your local Social Security office.
+If you’re already getting benefits and then later decide to start withholding, you’ll need to fill out a voluntary withholding request, also known as IRS Form W-4V, and submit it by mail or in person to your local Social Security office.
 Local offices fully reopened April 7 after being closed to walk-in traffic for more than two years due to the COVID-19 pandemic, but Social Security recommends calling in advance and scheduling an appointment to avoid long waits.

 You’ll have the option of diverting 7 percent, 10 percent, 12 percent or 22 percent of your monthly benefits toward your income tax bill.
 You can also use the form to change your withholding rate or stop the withholding.